Dileepadari/Smart_farming/README.md

 - Graphs for shown in the Statistics page of the website of each sensor.The data obtained is Analysed and compared with the Threshold value of the selected plant.The Status shown in Analysis page is based on the values of Threshold values and Current values.

 ## Credits
 Dileepkumar Adari
 Revanth Reddy
 Karthikeya Chaganti
 Gajawada Bharath

+@ Copyright Aakashavani